-Biogas can also be recovered from low-cost anaerobic processes like covered anaerobic ponds, UASBs, and anaerobic filters, and the recovered gas used to produce energy for onsite use or for sale, thus contributing to financial viability (M. Libhaber, personal communication).
+Biogas can also be recovered from low-cost anaerobic processes like covered anaerobic ponds, UASBs, and anaerobic filters, and the recovered gas used to produce energy for on-site use or for sale, thus contributing to financial viability (Libhaber, 2007).
 This is a further example of the new paradigm for managing wastewater as an asset.